decadanse/decadanse/README.md

 bank-staking-pool-R

-nft-with-royalties broke while git push (rewrited with other files) and were moved to private
+nft-with-royalties broke while git push (rewrited with other files) and were moved to private --> now they are here [nft-with-royalties](https://github.com/decadanse/nft-with-royalties)

 <!---